 How To Prevent Termites From Entering Your Home

 Termites are usually attracted to wet areas around the house, which is why you need to look into all the areas in and around the house.
-As a great pest control firm, we have people who do this, and are specialists in termite control: Look all over your house and property for any signs of wet soil.
-Once we identify areas that may need resolving, we do a cost estimation for setting up a drainage field.
+A great pest control firm should be specialists in termite control.
+Look all over your house and property for any signs of wet soil.
+Once you identify areas that may need resolving, the pest control company can do a cost estimation for setting up a drainage field.
 Most wet areas appear directly underneath the back-end of your AC units and can encourage termites to breed and enter the house itself.

 How Can Termites Enter My House?

 There are so many ways for termites to enter your house that you may be surprised!
 Termites usually enter through any unsealed spots around your HVAC unit, which is why you need to ensure each and every unused duct or crack in the wall of the HVAC system is sealed completely from the outside.
 Air conditioners and termites also have a special bond in that most termites use air conditioner vents to enter the house!
 This is why you need to have vent covers.